myelnet/pop/testplans/routing/readme.md

-# Content Discovery
+# Content Routing

-This plan evaluates different strategies for content discovery.
+This plan evaluates different strategies for content drouting.
 For more information on how to run it please follow instructions on the testplans [readme](/testplans).

 The main solution is currently based on gossip messaging though we may add other